bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 The test cases listed below always need to be run in a chrome-based browser:

-- Connect and Flash over WebUSB and use REPL.
+- Connect and Flash over WebUSB and use REPL
+- Full Flash over WebUSB
-- WebUSB error modal links are working.
+- WebUSB error modal links are working

 For a Primary Editor release run all the tests in all browsers.
 For a Beta Editor release, run all tests in Internet Explorer 11, except for the test cases listed above that need to be run in a chrome-based browser.

-Start each test case in a new instance of the Python Editor.
+**Start each test case in a new instance of the Python Editor.**

 When a Test Case bullet point starts with a checkbox (denoted by a ``[ ]``) it indicates a boolean condition (Pass/Fail) that needs to be checked and the